by Michael Custers

 The outcome of an M&A for many will be good, at worst, business as usual.
 For others, it will not be.
 Any redundancies, relocations and contractual changes must be clearly communicated to the individual.
 By making the process, timeline and outcomes clear, the impact on the employee and company can be lessened.

-All processes must be well managed and compliant with the employment laws of the operational country of the individual.
+Steer processes to meet compliance with the employment laws of the operational country of the individual.
 They must also reflect their employment status and tenure with the organization, sometimes spanning previous merger situations, which adds its own complications.

 With multinational mergers, the process is highly complex and made only harder if the visibility of the human collateral is poor.
 The smart use of HR tools makes these processes more straightforward – and eliminates the risk of legal and / or compliance reporting failure.